Tilke’s hands with painted leaves. Photo by Kelly Moody.

 WILD PIGMENT PROJECT (2019 ~ 2024)

-Founded by artist Tilke Elkins in early 2019, Wild Pigment Project, now available as this archived online document, promoted a passion for wild pigments, their places of origin, and their cultural histories.
-The project connected artists to the land by providing education and inspiration to integrate plant and mineral pigments, hand-gathered and prepared in local landscapes, into studio practice.’
-The aim of the project was to create a living, growing and ever-transforming network of humans and other beings through shared passions for foraged art materials.
+Founded by artist Tilke Elkins in early 2019, Wild Pigment Project promoted a passion for wild pigments, their places of origin, and their cultural histories.
+The project connected artists to landscapes by providing education and inspiration to integrate plant and mineral pigments, hand-gathered and prepared, into studio practice.’
+The aim of the project was to create a living, growing and ever-transforming network through shared passions for foraged art materials.

-Wild Pigment Project fostered these connections through a public directory, the Pigment People page, which listed dozens of international artists and researchers whose work with wild pigments encourages community connections to the land.
-The directory can still be viewed, though its last revision was in 2024 and it is no longer receiving new listings.
+Wild Pigment Project fostered these connections through a public directory, the Pigment People page, which listed dozens of international artists and researchers whose work with wild pigments encouraged community connections to place.

 To connect directly with Tilke Elkins, go to Tilke’s studio website, found at www.tilkeelkins.com.